FLO Student Support

 - For your final topic grades, please visit the Student Information System via the Okta Dashboard.
 For more information, please see the exams, assessment and results webpage.

-Please note, as at Semester 1 2019, these resources are only applicable for students completing the Online Bachelor of Commerce (Accounting) and only for topics in that course with an online invigilated exam.
+Please note that in 2019, these resources are only applicable for a select number of topics offered in the College of Business, Government & Law and the College of Nursing & Health Sciences, which have an online invigilated exam.
 For all other examination information, please direct your enquiries to your Topic Co-ordinator or refer to information provided by the Examinations Office.

 When you take an exam on campus, you’re supervised by staff called ‘invigilators’.
 They help the University ensure academic integrity and make sure that you comply with exam rules.
 In an online exam, the invigilation happens online, too.
 You’ll take your exam online on a laptop or computer, in your own home (or other suitable location), and an invigilator will still be responsible for making sure you complied with rules.
 The difference is that there’s some additional technology involved.